Sielik/MyBookList-App/README.md

 # MyBookList-App
 Keep track of the books

-HTML, Bootstrap, Javascript

-Course by Brad Traversy
+Project made during the Brad Traversy course